This section introduces the C and C++ APIs for the Barracuda Embedded Web Server.

 HttpServCon serverCon(&server, // Create a listen object that

-&dispatcher, // listen on port port 80
+&dispatcher, // listens on port 80.

 80);

-dispatcher.run(); //Never returns.
+dispatcher.run(); // Never returns.

 }